ben-rosenberg/snippet-network/README.md

 If you have interest in being involved with this project, feel free to contact me, particularly if you are a front-end developer.
 My skills with front-end development are limited.

+## History

+Update 04/06/2022

+- Refactor HTML and CSS to be responsive to viewport size.
+- Disable spellcheck for text input elements

 ## About

 You are free to use and modify this code as you wish, though I ask that you leave the text below this in any code and documentation you release.
 Replace "Created By" with "Originally Created By".